 Daily Show IQ?

+it seems safe to conclude that my so-called “slacker” generation takes more of an explicit interest in politics than our ancestors.
+The other thing to note about this segment of the population is that it skews decidedly liberal.
 I think it’s quite simple.
-My generation (*cough*) grew very wary at an early age with propagandist style lies about everything from the War on Drugs to sex education; with racism, homophobia, immigrant paranoia; and with blind faith in both God and country.
+My generation (*cough*) grew very wary at an early age with propagandist style lies about everything from the War on Drugs to sex education; with racism, homophobia, immigrant paranoia; and with blind faith in both God and country. |

 I would speculate that this age gap also explains why the Daily Show viewers did better on the quiz.
 My father, for example, used to watch McNeal-Lehr religiously, and as a Mayo clinic physician and information junkie, I suspect he was pretty well informed on things.
 Now, in his 60's, he leaves the TV on FoxNews "because PBS just got too damn-liberal nowadays."